AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/schedule-email-programs-with-recipient-time-zone.md

 >[!NOTE]
 >
 >Although the program will start the _process_ of sending emails in 15 minutes, emails won't be _delivered_ at that time.
-Recipients will still receive emails based on the **Time Zone Settings** you choose.
+Recipients will still receive emails based on the **[!UICONTROL Time Zone Settings]** you choose.

 ## Scenario 2: More than 25 Hours {#scenario-more-than-hours}

-In this second scenario, you approve an email program with **Recipient Time Zone** enabled and a scheduled delivery time that's more than 25 hours in the future.
+In this second scenario, you approve an email program with **[!UICONTROL Recipient Time Zone]** enabled and a scheduled delivery time that's more than 25 hours in the future.
 In this case, the program will start running at the scheduled time in the **earliest** time zone in the world (UTC + 14:00).
 There may be people who qualify for your smart list in every time zone across the globe, so starting in the earliest time zone allows us to deliver the email at the scheduled date/time to all recipients in their respective time zones.

 **Head Start**

-Now, let's talk about how [Head Start](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/head-start-for-email-programs.md) works with **Recipient Time Zone**.
+Now, let's talk about how [[!UICONTROL Head Start]](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/head-start-for-email-programs.md) works with **[!UICONTROL Recipient Time Zone]**.
 Our existing Head Start feature requires the program to be scheduled at least 12 hours in advance.
 So what does that mean for Recipient Time Zone?
 Recall that when Recipient Time Zone is enabled, we start running the email program at the scheduled time in the earliest time zone (UTC +14:00).
 So, to enable **both** Head Start and Recipient Time Zone, email programs need to be scheduled **at least 12 hours ahead of the scheduled time in UTC +14:00.**

 This means that if you're in America/Los Angeles and want to enable both Head Start and Recipient Time Zone, you need to schedule the program **34 hours** in advance.
 How did we get to this number?